cuicorey/FINA4350-GroupProject/docs/README.md

     driver.delete_all_cookies()
     driver.get("https://www.capitaliq.com/CIQDotNet/Filings/FilingsAnnualReports.aspx")

-Since the Capital IQ requires login information to access the website, you will then input your username and password, and click "Login" button.
+Since the Capital IQ requires login information to access the website, you need to input the username and password, and click "Login" button.

     driver.find_element(By.ID, "password").send_keys("...") #...input password
     driver.find_element(By.ID, "username").click()
     driver.find_element(By.ID, "username").send_keys("...") #... input username
     driver.find_element(By.ID, "myLoginButton").click()

-Now, you will type in the Ticker of the company to search.
+Next, type in the Ticker of the company to search.

     driver.find_element(By.ID, "dspCustomView_Toggle_myCompanySearch_myInnerDS_myTickerBox").click()
     driver.find_element(By.ID, "dspCustomView_Toggle_myCompanySearch_myInnerDS_myTickerBox").send_keys("TSLA") #TSLA is the ticker of Tesla, it can be replaced by other company's Ticker

 Next step is to set the search criteria, including ***Date Range***, ***Form Types***, ***Company Countries***.
+In our case, date range should be from 01/20/2020 to 11/20/2020.
+Form types include 10Q and 10K.
+Company countries should be the United States.

 Data Range:

     driver.find_element(By.ID, "dspCustomView_Toggle_ddlDateType").click()
     dropdown = driver.find_element(By.ID, "dspCustomView_Toggle_ddlDateType")